 There are quite a few different whitening kits and whitening gel types and styles on the market.
 The gels include whitening pods, pens, syringes and strips with pre-applied gel.
 There is also a choice of ingredients, some with hydrogen peroxide and others without.

 If you got your teeth whitened by a dentist, you can buy refills from them.
-However, our top pics for best whitening gels in the UK are Smile Avenue and Hismile.
-Their whitening gels are peroxide free and use PAP as the active whitening ingredient and other ingredients to strengthen your teeth as you whiten.
+However, our top pics for best peroxide free whitening gels in the UK are Smile Avenue, and Hismile.
+Their gels use PAP as the active whitening ingredient and other ingredients to strengthen your teeth as you whiten.

 Snow is another good whitening kit that has gel pens that you use to paint the whitening gel directly on your teeth, or again you can just buy the refills.
 The whitening agent in this whitening gel contains hydrogen peroxide.

 If you are interested in whitening kits then we recommend Smile White whitening kit – you can get 33% off your kit if you buy today.
 Or, if you are just looking for whitening gel, they all sell refills that you can use with trays or any whitening kit mouthpiece with LED lights.

 Can you buy teeth whitening gels used by dentists in the UK?

-You can buy teeth whitening gel from your dentist, but it may not be as strong as the one they can use in practice due to UK regulations.
-Dentists in the UK can use products with up to 6% hydrogen peroxide.
+You can buy teeth whitening gel from your dentist, but it may not be as strong as the one they can use in practice during in-office treatments due to UK regulations.